PixelMeka/Clockbots/README.md

 # Clockbots
-C# scripts of an FPS game I worked on in 2020.
+C# scripts of an FPS game I made in 2020.
 This was a university game design project.